DeepakTiwari-iRoid/ResearchAndDevelopment/README.md

 # ResearchAndDevelopment
-This repository is to story my all R&amp;D works
+This repository is to store my all R&amp;D works